DataDog/documentation/content/tracing/setup/docker.md

 ## Tracing from the host

-Tracing can be available on port `8126/tcp` from _any host_ by adding the option `-p 8126:8126/tcp` to the `docker run` command.
+Tracing is available on port `8126/tcp` from *any host* by adding the option `-p 8126:8126/tcp` to the `docker run` command.

-To make it available from _your host only_, use `-p 127.0.0.1:8126:8126/tcp` instead.
+To make it available from *your host only*, use `-p 127.0.0.1:8126:8126/tcp` instead.

 For example, the following command allows the Agent to receive traces from anywhere: